jmc000/Ticketing-System-in-Solidity/README.md

 # Ticketing System on Ethereum

-The goal of this project is to design a ticketing system allowing an artist to sell their tickets directly to their audience.
+The goal of this project is to design a ticketing system allowing an artist to sell their tickets directly to their audience.<br>
 This solution is coded in Solidity in order to be deployed on EVM.<br>
 There is only the back-end part here, including the Solidity smart contracts and the javascript test files.

 ## Smart Contract Testing

-Test files verify the security of our ticketing system.<br>
-You can run smart contracts test using truffle test.
+Test files verify the security of our ticketing system, you can run them using truffle test.

 ```python
 truffle test